 |40.||TB||• Cade Otton||23.5|

-Each Saturday I turn my attention to dynasty leagues, rotating between the four main positions.
-You can access previous player lists by using the “Past Issues” navigation box in the upper right portion of the page.
+I turn my attention to dynasty leagues each Saturday, rotating between the four notable positions.
+To see rankings from previous weeks, use the “Past Issues” navigation box.

 Next week: Wide receivers.